 PROMO CODE APDSCHOLAR40

-Papa John’s Pizza at 2029 West Street and 115 Hillsmere Drive have a promo code good for 30% off regular menu prices and then they donate 10% of the order to the Annapolis Police Scholarship Fund.
+Papa John’s Pizza at 115 Hillsmere Drive have a promo code good for 30% off regular menu prices and then they donate 10% of the order to the Annapolis Police Scholarship Fund.
 The promo code APDSCHOLAR40 must be used to obtain the discount and trigger the donation.
 The promo code can be used online at papajohns.com or through their mobile app, Papa John’s Pizza.
 The promo code can be used any time throughout 2017.

 In honor of our 150th Anniversary, the Annapolis Police Department is proud to honor three students from the City of Annapolis with our first ever Scholarship Award.
 The Annapolis Police Department recognizes the importance of higher education and is pleased to announce three deserving and hardworking scholarship recipients.
 Each recipient will receive a $1,000 scholarship.
 We were able to fund three scholarships, instead of our goal of two, through community donations and with the partnership of the local Annapolis Papa John’s Pizza.